GensaGames/Dashcam-Speed-Detection/README.md

 <img src="https://raw.githubusercontent.com/GensaGames/Toy-Model-Checking/master/files/2.1-2.3/lstm-sample-over-iteration.png" width="600" height="300" />

 3.2.1.
 Velocity of RNN model on some Preprocessor Combinations.
 TYPO.
-By `Number of Iter(I)` there is Number of Samples, during bath minibatch learning.
+By `Number of Iter(I)` there is Number of Samples, during minibatch learning.
 <br/><br/>